lucapaganotti/eiffel/NPL/np_scan/README.md

 The language name will be **NPL**.

+### *Tools overview*

+For the time being two alternative development paths are feasible:

+* use eiffel ecosystem, but publish as open source item
+  * have to acquire knowledge about the tools, but probably the fastest path
+* use C tools like *bison*, *yacc*, *lex*, *flex*
+  * have to acquire more knowledge about the tools

 ### *The NPL language*

 *NPL* is a programming language, in order to develop such a language and its